-By the 1893-1894 winter season, 482 Beacon was the home of Alonzo Gifford Van Nostrand and his wife, Sarah (Sadie) Gertrude (Foque) Van Nostrand.
+On October 25, 1893, 482 Beacon was acquired from Henry Whitney by Alonzo Gifford Van Nostrand.
+He and his wife, Sarah (Sadie) Gertrude (Foque) Van Nostrand, made it their home.
 They previously had lived at 286 Newbury.

 Alonzo Van Nostrand was a brewer, proprietor of the Bunker Hill Brewery in Charlestown.

 In October of 1904, he applied for (and subsequently received) permission to construct a garage at the rear of the property.
-Plans for the garage, designed by New York architect Leon N. Gillette, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-98).
+Plans for the garage, designed by New York architect Leon N. Gillette, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN A-98).

 Sarah Van Nostrand died in April of 1905.
 Alonzo Van Nostrand remarried in August of 1907 to Mrs. Jane (Jennie/Jeannie) Bradford (Eldridge) Taylor, the former wife of George F. Taylor.
-After their marriage, they lived at 482 Beacon.
-Jane B. Van Nostrand is shown as the owner on the 1917 Bromley map and was the assessed owner through 1922.
+After their marriage, they lived at 482 Beacon, and on February 7, 1911, he transferred the property into her name.

-In 1923, 482 Beacon was the home of Mrs. Annie Jane (Trimble) Varnum, the widow of John R. Varney, who operated it as a lodging house.
+On January 27, 1923, 482 Beacon was acquired from Bertha Conlan by Annie Jane (Trimble) Varney, the widow of John R. Varney, who operated it as a lodging house.
 In 1920, she had lived at 139 Newbury, where she also had operated a lodging house.
-She was the assessed owner of 482 Beacon in 1923.
 By 1924, she had moved to 272 Newbury.